 For the Money, Can't Touch This

-The base Chevrolet Corvette starts at a very reasonable $56,490 (including destination) but quickly climbs as you add options.
+The suggested retail price for the base Chevrolet Corvette starts at a very reasonable $56,490 (including destination) but quickly climbs as you add options.
 The fire-breathing Z06 coupe starts at a loftier $80,480 and can easily hit six digits when you add packages like the 3LZ premium equipment group (memory seats, luggage shade, auto-dimming mirror, custom leather interior), the Z07 Performance Package (Brembo ceramic brakes, Michelin Pilot Sport Cup summer tires, Z07 sport suspension), the visible carbon ground effects package, competition sport seats and more.
 That brought the total for my coupe to $104,914 — luxury coupe territory, indeed.